OfficeDev/office-scripts-docs/docs/resources/samples/convert-csv.md

 # Convert CSV files to Excel workbooks

-Many services output data as comma-separated value (CSV) files.
-This solution automates the process of converting CSV files to Excel workbooks in the .xlsx file format.
+Many services export data as comma-separated value (CSV) files.
+This solution automates the process of converting those CSV files to Excel workbooks in the .xlsx file format.
 It uses a [Power Automate](https://flow.microsoft.com) flow to find .csv files in a OneDrive folder and an Office Script to copy the data from the .csv file into a new Excel workbook.

 ## Solution

-1. Store the .csv files and a blank .xlsx file in a OneDrive folder.
+1. Store the .csv files and a blank "Template" .xlsx file in a OneDrive folder.
 1. Create an Office Script to parse the CSV data into a range.
 1. Create a Power Automate flow to read the .csv files and pass their contents to the script.

 ## Sample files

-Download <a href="https://github.com/OfficeDev/office-scripts-docs/blob/master/docs/resources/samples/highlight-alert-excel-files.zip?raw=true">convert-csv-example.zip</a> to get the template .xlsx file and a .csv file.
+Download <a href="https://github.com/OfficeDev/office-scripts-docs/blob/master/docs/resources/samples/highlight-alert-excel-files.zip?raw=true">convert-csv-example.zip</a> to get the template .xlsx file and two sample .csv files.
 Extract the files into a folder in your OneDrive.
-This sample uses the folder name "output".
+This sample assumes the folder is named "output".

 ## Sample code: Insert comma-separated values into a workbook